Search

 TEACHING

 I have taught at Rockdale Magnet School since August 2001.
 Before that I was a middle school math teacher for seven years, five of those at Conyers Middle School in Conyers, Georgia, and the first two at Robison Middle School in Las Vegas, Nevada.
-The 2022-2023 school year marks my twenty-ninth year teaching.
+The 2023-2024 school year marks my thirtieth year teaching.

 I am fortunate and honored to be recognized for the work I put into my teaching through the years.
-I earned the Excellence in Teaching Mathematics Award for Georgia in 2003; I was the very first Teacher of the Year for Rockdale Magnet School (in 2007); I was one of three Finalists for the Presidential Award for Excellence in Mathematics Teaching in 2007 and one of five in 2014; I received GCTM’s Dwight Love Award in 2010 for “distinguished service to the field of mathematics education”; in 2016 I received the Georgia Association of AP Math Teacher’s John Neff Award for “outstanding service to the AP community and years of outstanding teaching in AP mathematics”; and in 2018 I received GCTM’s highest honor, the Gladys M. Thomason Award for Distinguished Service in Mathematics Education.
+I earned the Excellence in Teaching Mathematics Award for Georgia in 2003; I was the very first Teacher of the Year for Rockdale Magnet School (in 2007); I was one of three Finalists for the Presidential Award for Excellence in Mathematics Teaching in 2007 and one of five in 2014; I received GCTM’s Dwight Love Award in 2010 for “distinguished service to the field of mathematics education”; in 2016, I received the Georgia Association of AP Math Teacher’s John Neff Award for “outstanding service to the AP community and years of outstanding teaching in AP mathematics”; in 2018, I received GCTM’s highest honor, the Gladys M. Thomason Award for Distinguished Service in Mathematics Education; and in 2023, I received the MAA's Edyth May Sliffe Award for Distinguished Mathematics Teaching.

 Kelly Morrison Cantu, 2003